 ‘Fatherhood: Be Worthy’ ‘Name: Examine Yourselves’ ‘Kingdom: Discern the Body’ ‘Provision: Judge Yourselves’ ‘Forgiveness: Understand Discipline’

 We look at ‘Living the New Covenant in Christ’, and at the essential differences between ‘Contract and Covenant’.
 We live in a society that is very familiar with contracts, but that barely recognizes the existence of covenants.
+In today’s world, marriage is often no longer a covenant relationship – but rather it is a contract relationship with get-out clauses and the like.
 We go on to examine ‘New Covenant Grace’ before concluding the chapter with ‘Higher, Deeper, Beyond’.